HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

     ​    verify an Individual Profile Photo

-In cases when an individual is unable to verify either a mobile phone number or an email address, identity assurance does not meet IAL 1.5.
+In cases when an individual is unable to verify either a mobile phone number or an email address, identity assurance does not meet IAL1.5.

 - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity

-IAL 1.5 identity verification is the lowest level of identity assurance that can be used to establish a unique identity that exists in the real world.
+IAL1.5 identity verification is the lowest level of identity assurance that can be used to establish a unique identity that exists in the real world.
 It is expected to map to many existing systems’ procedures for enabling patient electronic access to data at a single health system.(1)

 NOTE: Although this level of identity verification may be relevant to prevent duplicates in medical record systems, the lack of in person or virtual match of an individual to a photo in evidence or control of an authenticator associated with evidence generally does not provide high confidence in the identity of the individual.

-NOTE: Social Security Number (on its own without presenting the card itself) does not have a role as evidence in identity assurance levels beyond IAL 1.5 except as may be needed for identity resolution above and beyond other requried evidence.
+NOTE: Social Security Number (on its own without presenting the card itself) does not have a role as evidence in identity assurance levels beyond IAL1.5 except as may be needed for identity resolution above and beyond other requried evidence.

 ​